AWS Athena (Pre-release)

 You will need to create cross-account IAM role whose trust policy allows Lumi's AWS account to run queries against Athena.

-Create IAM policy with limited access to your Athena instance
+Create IAM policy with access to your Athena instance

 1. Navigate to IAM -> Policies -> Create policy.